 ABOUT THE AMBASSADOR PROGRAM

 This program’s mission is to support NASSP’s mission of supporting and developing courageous school and student leaders.
 We want our Ambassadors to reach their full potential just like we want to empower them to help all students to reach their full potential.
-We strive to provide the best support, opportunities and guidance that we can through this program.
+We strive to provide the best support, opportunities, and guidance that we can through this program.

-In 2022, NASSP initiated a pilot Ambassador Program comprising six impactful projects that engaged principals, advisers, and students in amplifying school and student leadership voices.
+NASSP initiated a pilot Ambassador Program in 2022 comprising six impactful projects that engaged principals, advisers, and students in amplifying school and student leadership voices.
 Notably, the National Survey of School Leaders & Students group collaborated to create NASSP’s Survey of America’s School Leaders and High School Students.
 The Campaign on Principal Pipeline members actively contributed to a policy forum during National Principals Month, advocating for legislative improvements in the field.
 Ambassadors for the Principal and Assistant Principal of the Year Recognition Programs significantly influenced program changes by providing crucial insights.
 Additionally, various groups, such as NHS, NJHS, and NEHS Advisers, made notable contributions, including blog posts and checklist enhancements, while Wallace Foundation Project Ambassadors contributed to a significant research synthesis on the impact of principals on students and schools.